justinplasmeier/rsms.github.com/about/index.md

 <img src="portrait.jpg" width="50%" align="right">

 Hi!
 My name is Justin Plasmeier.
-I'm a Math and Computer Science student at [Case Western Reserve University](https://case.edu/) and a software engineer currently working for [Concur](https://www.concur.com/).
+I'm a Math and Computer Science student at [Case Western Reserve University](https://case.edu/) and a software engineer.
 I love learning about and using new technologies, so I made this blog to document my learning experiences.

+Outside of tech, I enjoy rock climbing, drinking coffee, listening to music, photography, and philosophy.

 ## Elsewhere